Poulnabrone Dolmen, The Burren, Co Clare

 Accessibility

 While the site is free and open, the uneven limestone ground and the 250 m walk from the car park can be difficult for visitors with reduced mobility.
-No wheelchair‑friendly paths are currently provided, and the dolmen itself is a standing stone structure that cannot be approached closely for safety reasons.
+The path is uneven and may be partially accessible for some mobility aids, but there are no fully wheelchair‑friendly routes, and the dolmen itself cannot be approached closely for safety reasons.

 Further Reading & Resources